grant-nations/grant-nations/README.md

 Here are some things about me:

-- 👨‍🎓 I'm a student at the University of Utah majoring in computer science.
+- 👨‍🎓 I'm a senior at the University of Utah majoring in computer science.
-- 🚀 My interests include quantum physics, artificial intelligence, blockchain, web development, and commercial space flight.
+- 🚀 My interests include artificial intelligence, blockchain, and web3 development.
 - ☕ I am addicted to coffee.